Cynthia-Motaung/declutter/README.md

 🤝 Contributing

-**We welcome contributions to improve Declutter!
+**I welcome contributions to improve Declutter!
 Here's how you can help:**

 - Fork the repository